blueDev2/GMLua/README.md

 The selected statement must use Scope to find the value of a, which was declared via the previous statement

-NOTICE: Only global scopes will be used when using the interface.
+NOTICE: Only global scopes can be manipulated with the interface.

 # Interface